Eric-Strady/blog/README.md

 File:

--index.php:
-	-instantiate Router
+-index.php: instantiate Router

 Folders:

--controller:
-	-You gonna find one router and several specific controllers.
+-controller: You gonna find one router and several specific controllers.

--model:
-	-In this folder, you can find several files with their managers in folder "Manager".
-	-Each file create a class object.
+-model: In this folder, you can find several files with their managers in folder "Manager".
+Each file create a class object.

--public:
-	-Here we find stylesheet in "css", two specific fonts "BLOODY" and "Monospace Typewriter" in "fonts", pictures for website in "images" and TinyMCE files in "js".
+-public: Here we find stylesheet in "css", two specific fonts "BLOODY" and "Monospace Typewriter" in "fonts", pictures for website in "images" and TinyMCE files in "js".

--recaptcha:
-	-Files to benefit from reCAPTCHA.
+-recaptcha: Files to benefit from reCAPTCHA.

--view:
-	-Two folders inside, one for backend views and one for frontend views.
+-view: Two folders inside, one for backend views and one for frontend views.